 It’s no secret that COVID-19 has impacted the restaurant workforce.
-According to data from 350,000+ restaurants that use 7shifts, while overall shifts being scheduled are still sitting 24% below pre-COVID levels, shifts for delivery-related roles have increased 38%.
+According to data from 350,000+ restaurants that use 7shifts at the time of publishing, while overall shifts being scheduled are still sitting 24% below pre-COVID levels, shifts for delivery-related roles have increased 38%.

 According to CareerPlug, three in 10 restaurant workers are currently unemployed, and of those who are working, 56% are looking for new positions.

 Restaurant recruiting during the COVID-19 pandemic can be advantageous for restaurants because so much restaurant talent is looking for work.
 Restaurants must be picky, however, to ensure that new hires are good fits for the long term and that they’ll work safely alongside existing staff.

 It’s important for restaurant hiring and training processes to reflect new COVID-19 safety measures.
 When hiring restaurant employees, it’s also important to find staff that will take these measures seriously.
 In this guide to COVID-19 restaurant recruiting you’ll learn:

 - How to adjust your restaurant recruitment process including:

 - Learning how to interview restaurant staff during the pandemic

 - What to look for when hiring restaurant staff during and after the pandemic